WELCOME TO CLAN CUNNINGHAM

 However, this theory does not match the most common translations of the name Cunningham, with many believing Cunnigham was a simple combination of the word “King” and “House”.

-Nor did it adequately explain the other “accepted” theory, which is the name must mean the home of the rabbits, a translation that used to appeared plausible, as two hares or rabbits appear prominently as supporters in our coat of arms.
+Nor did it adequately explain the other then “accepted” theory, which is the name must mean the home of the rabbits, a translation that once appeared plausible, as two hares or rabbits appear prominently as supporters in our coat of arms.

-Thankfully, research by Derek Cunningham has finally peeled back many of the layers that used to cover the trails that our ancestors left behind; and with Derek Cunningham also finally recovering the long lost notes of the 17th century historian, Frederic van Bossen, we now have a much clearer, understanding of how Clan Cunningham actually began.
+Thankfully, through careful research we have finally peeled back many of the layers that used to cover the trails that our ancestors left; and with Derek Cunningham’s substantial help we finally recovered the long lost notes of the 17th century historian, Frederic van Bossen, and we now have a much clearer, understanding of how Clan Cunningham actually began.

-According to the notes of Frederic van Bossen, Frisken the first, was born in the 10th century, and he was named Malcolm at birth.
-He also records that it was only later, presumably when he became an adult, that he took the name Frisken, a name that is the Latin translation of the old Swedish name Freystein.
+According to the notes of Frederic van Bossen, Frisken the first, (yes there were more than one Frisken) was born in the 10th century, and he was actually named Malcolm at birth.
+Iit was only later, when he was an adult, that he took the name Frisken, or to be more accurate Frischeney.
+However, over time legends grow and Frischeney ultimately became the name Frisken which to confuse things is the Latin translation for the old Swedish name Freystein.
+Even today, many historians use modified names for ancient names.

-Thus, contrary to centuries of misinformation, Frederic van Bossen did not claim Clan Cunningham began in the mid 12th century, after the death of Macbeth, but instead in the 10th century, with these two brothers, two brother who directly descend (it is claimed) from the Kings of Strathclyde (see Scotland & Shakespeare’s Third Prophecy for more details.
+Thus, contrary to centuries of misinformation, Frederic van Bossen did not claim Clan Cunningham began in the mid 12th century, after the death of Macbeth, but instead in the late 10th century, from two brothers, who directly descend from the Kings of Strathclyde.

 But what does the de Cunningham name mean?

-After analysing the many different languages in 11th century Scotland, and taking into account Frederic van Bossen’s claim that Malcolm took the Swedish name Freystein (Frisken is the Latin for Freystein) it was found that this history did actually produce a very simple translation for the name Cunningham, with the translation being either King’s Island or King Inge’s Island.
+After analysing the many different languages in 11th century Scotland, and taking into account Frederic van Bossen’s claim that Malcolm took the Swedish name Freystein (again Frisken is the Latin for Freystein) it was found that this history did actually produce a very simple translation for the name Cunningham, with the English translation being either King’s Island or King Inge’s Island.

-This translation is supported by the two earliest known versions of the Cunningham name, which appeared in land records between 1130 to 1175.
-These are Cuningishow and Cunningesholme, where “Hou” is a Norman word and it means “a small island “, and Hølme is an Old-Swedish word and it also means “a small island”.
+This translation is now supported by the two earliest known versions of the Cunningham name, which appeared in land records between 1130 to 1175.
+These are Cuningishow (circa 1130) and Cunningesholme Circa 1175 to 1185), where “Hou” is a Norman word and it means “a small island “, and Hølme is an Old-Swedish word and it also means “small island”.

-It was also after the end of the primary line of the de Percys that land from the de Percys was transferred to various secondary families (such as the de Morevilles) through marriage, and it was because of these land transfers that many later historians incorrectly assumed the ancestors of Clan Cunningham were perhaps the vassals of the de Moreville family.
-That myths can now finally be laid to rest.
+It was after the end of the primary line of the de Percys, which occurred in the 1170s that land from the de Percys was transferred to various secondary families (such as the de Morevilles) through marriage, and it was because of these land transfers that many later historians incorrectly assumed the ancestors of Clan Cunningham were the vassals of the de Moreville family.
+That myths has finally be laid to rest.

 Clan Chief